briankim113/briankim113.github.io/_pages/about.md

 Recent News
 ======
+* *January 2025*: Our work on LLMs for mental health diagnosis has been accepted to [GenAI4Health 2025](https://sites.google.com/view/genai4health-aaai-2025/home), a [AAAI 2025](https://aaai.org/conference/aaai/aaai-25/) workshop.
+See you in Philadelphia, USA!
 * *December 2024*: I have passed my qualifying exam!
 * *July 2024*: Our work on neural network verification of individual fairness has been accepted to [ICSE 2025](https://conf.researchr.org/home/icse-2025).
 See you in Ottawa, Canada!
 * *May 2024*: I will be attending the Verification Mentoring Workshop (VMW) at [CAV 2024](https://i-cav.org/2024/) in July.
 See you in Montreal, Canada!
 * *April 2024*: I will be attending the Programming Languages Mentoring Workshop (PLMW) at [PLDI 2024](https://pldi24.sigplan.org) in June.
 See you (back) in Copenhagen, Denmark!
 * *April 2024*: I will be attending the [13th Summer School on Formal Techniques](https://fm.csl.sri.com/SSFT24/) (SSFT) in May.
 See you in San Francisco, California!
-* *September 2023*: I will be presenting my work on mobile browser extension fingerprinting at [WPES 2023](https://www.wpes2023.conf.kth.se/), co-located with ACM CCS, in November.
+* *September 2023*: Our work on mobile browser extension fingerprinting has been accepted to [WPES 2023](https://www.wpes2023.conf.kth.se/), a [CCS 2023](https://www.sigsac.org/ccs/CCS2023/) workshop.
 See you in Copenhagen, Denmark!

 Publications
 ======
 * *FairQuant: Certifying and Quantifying Fairness of Deep Neural Networks* [To Come]
 <br> Brian Hyeongseok Kim, Jingbo Wang, and Chao Wang.
-In International Conference on Software Engineering (**ICSE**), Ottawa, Canada, 2025.
+International Conference on Software Engineering (**ICSE**), Ottawa, Canada, 2025.
+* *Large Language Models for Interpretable Mental Health Diagnosis* [To Come]
+<br> Brian Hyeongseok Kim and Chao Wang.
+Workshop on Large Language Models and Generative AI for Health at **AAAI**, Philadelphia, USA, 2025.
 * *Extending Browser Extension Fingerprinting to Mobile Devices* [[pdf]](https://briankim113.github.io/files/wpes23.pdf) [[code]](https://github.com/briankim113/WPES2023-Artifact) [[slides]](https://briankim113.github.io/files/wpes23-slides.pdf)
 <br> Brian Hyeongseok Kim, Shujaat Mirza, and Christina Pöpper.
-In the 22nd Workshop on Privacy in the Electronic Society (**WPES**), Copenhagen, Denmark, 2023.
+Workshop on Privacy in the Electronic Society at **CCS**, Copenhagen, Denmark, 2023.

 Personal
 ======